qri-io/website/content/docs/tutorials/cli_quickstart.md

 Whoa, that's a lot, right?
 Well, once you know how to read it, it is way less intimidating.

-Let's start by spliting up this dataset reference into two main parts on either side of the `@` symbol, and look at each piece one at a time.
+Let's start by splitting up this dataset reference into two main parts on either side of the `@` symbol, and look at each piece one at a time.

 The first part is the human readable reference: `tutorial/nalcs_standings`.
 Often times, it is the only part of the dataset reference we need. __It will always point to the most recent version of the dataset__.
 We have been using this form of dataset references for this whole tutorial.